 Questions for Your Attorney

-- I gave up my child for adoption, how can I ensure they receive part of my estate even though I don't have a relationship with them?
+- How can I ensure that my biological child will receive part of my estate even though we don’t have a legal parent-child in the eyes of the law?

 - My spouse's ex won't let me adopt my step-child.
-What can I do, if I want my step child to inherit from me?
-Will my step-child be entitled to my estate if I die?
+What can I do to make sure that my step child will inherit from me?